 - Change in vaginal discharge whether in the colour or smell

-- Light vaginal bleeding between second and third trimester
+- Light vaginal bleeding between the second and third trimester

 These incompetent cervix symptoms may not seem significant at first.
-But its best to get a check up is a must if you spot any of them.
-If your doctor spots the condition, you will likely have to undergo a surgery.
+But it’s best to get a check-up if you spot any of them.
+If your doctor spots the condition, you will likely have to undergo surgery.